Wednesday, September 17, 2025

 The major owners of the means of production rarely live near them.
 Those things would be a lot safer and cleaner if they existed near mansions and country clubs.

-A short video related to this question on the undemocratic nature of American capitalism was posted in March of this year.
+A short video related to this question of the undemocratic nature of American capitalism was posted in March of this year.
 (Generic Art Dad on Facebook and @genericartdad on Instagram.)
 In it, he discusses how banks knowingly make loans to private equity firms who will use the money to acquire a company.
 The investors will then strip the company of assets and leave it holding the loans.
 The banks do not care if the loans go bad because once the acquired company goes under, they will have sold the loans to others -- including pension funds.

 The demise of the acquired companies hurts their workers and the workers who participate in the pension funds that might have purchased the bad debt.